SomosSchein/WeblocViewer/README.md

 ## Usage

-WeblocViewer is built using [.NET Core 3.1]("https://dotnet.microsoft.com/download") so you just need to Compile, set the .exe as default app for file type and you're ready to go.
+WeblocViewer is built using [.NET Core 3.1](https://dotnet.microsoft.com/download) so you just need to Compile, set the .exe as default app for file type and you're ready to go.

+## License

+This code is distributed under the Apache License 2.0 license found in the [LICENSE](/LICENSE) file.